 - Part of the bill (Clause 62) excludes people from protection in the UK if they are deemed to have said they were a victim of trafficking in ‘bad faith’, or be a threat to public order.
 But the bill doesn’t define what ‘bad faith’ means

 - We’re also very worried that these ‘public order’ clauses are misleading.
 They could mean that a person forced to commit a crime by their traffickers would not be given protection.
 Under international law, victims of trafficking should not be punished for crimes they had no choice but to commit.
 This part of the bill could breach the UK’s compliance with the European Convention on Human Rights

 - It’s also really important to note that many of the bill’s plans around asylum will likely increase people’s vulnerability to trafficking

 - All of these measures will reduce protections for trafficked people, both adults and children and push trafficking survivors further to the margins of society

 - We may see survivors be less able to produce evidence about their situations, which is likely to make the prosecution rate of traffickers even lower than it is now

 - This bill will result in less safety for survivors, more exploitation and organised crime.
 The bill could hardly have been better drafted by traffickers and organised crime groups

-- This bill will cause a great deal of difficulty for Scotland’s Guardianship service, which advocates for unaccompanied children.
+- This bill will cause a great deal of difficulty for the Guardianship Scotland service, which advocates for unaccompanied children.
 Guardians will have to invest more time in documenting difficulties that young people have in disclosing extremely traumatic information.
-They will have to spend more time writing letters challenging Home Office decisions to deny protection, and explain these decisions to distressed children
+They will have to spend more time writing letters challenging Home Office decisions to deny protection, and explain these decisions to distressed children.